Ford Foundation: History

 From 1958 to 1965, the Foundation's chairman was John J. McCloy, who in 1942 had founded the Office of Strategic Services, a secretive intelligence agency that became the Central Intelligence Agency.
 McCloy knowingly employed numerous US intelligence agents and, based on the premise that a relationship with the CIA was inevitable, set up a three-person committee responsible for dealing with its requests.
 The CIA channeled funds through the Ford Foundation as part of its efforts to influence culture.

 Writer and activist Arundhati Roy has said that the foundation, along with the Rockefeller Foundation, supported imperialist efforts by the U.S. government during the Cold War.
 For example, Roy wrote that the Ford Foundation's establishment of an economics course at the Indonesian University helped align students with the 1965 coup that installed Suharto as president.

 The board of directors decided to diversify the foundation's portfolio and gradually divested itself of its substantial Ford Motor Company stock between 1955 and 1974.
 This divestiture allowed Ford Motor to become a public company.
 Finally, Henry Ford II resigned from his trustee's role in a surprise move in December 1976.
 In his resignation letter, he cited his dissatisfaction with the foundation holding on to its old programs, large staff and what he saw as anti-capitalist undertones in the foundation's work.
 In February 2019, Henry Ford III was elected to the Foundation's Board of Trustees, becoming the first Ford family member to serve on the board since his grandfather resigned in 1976.

+The company was a co-founder of National Public Affairs Center for Television in 1971 with Corporation for Public Broadcasting, and was sold to WETA-TV in 1972.

 For many years, the foundation topped annual lists compiled by the Foundation Center of US foundations with the most assets and the highest annual giving.
-The foundation has fallen a few places in those lists in recent years, especially with the establishment of the Bill and Melinda Gates Foundation in 2000.
+The foundation has fallen a few places in those lists, especially with the establishment of the Bill and Melinda Gates Foundation in 2000.
 As of May 4, 2013, the foundation was second in terms of assets and tenth in terms of annual grant giving.

 In 2012, the foundation declared that it was not a research library and transferred its archives from New York City to the Rockefeller Archive Center in Sleepy Hollow, New York.